CHATMAN DIVERSITY CENTER

-- Attention to needs, issues, and concerns impacting diversity throughout the campus
+- Serve as an advocate and respond to needs, issues, and concerns impacting diversity throughout the campus.

 Various academic, social and intercultural programs and activities are linked with the Diversity Affairs Office.
-Below are a few of the major initiatives and/or organizations that this office oversees annually.
+Below are a few of the major campus initiatives and/or organizations.

 - Community Outreach